sdras/fortnite-vscode-theme/README.md

 ### Disclaimer

-VS code doesn't natively support some of the... eccentricities of this theme.
-And, as a result, a lot of the effects are experimental.
+VS Code does not natively support some of the... eccentricities of this theme.
+And, as a result, a lot of the effects are _experimental_.

 Should something go wrong, you can disable it: